menu

 Setting & Lifestyle

-Because of many things, Jacobsburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Jacobsburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Jacobsburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Jacobsburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Jacobsburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The percentage of adults in Jacobsburg who are college-educated is close to the national average for all communities of 21.84%: 17.89% of the adults in Jacobsburg have a bachelor's degree or advanced degree.
+In terms of college education, Jacobsburg is nearly on par with the US average for all cities of 21.84%: 17.89% of adults 25 and older in Jacobsburg have a bachelor's degree or advanced degree.

 The per capita income in Jacobsburg in 2022 was $33,219, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $132,876 for a family of four.
 However, Jacobsburg contains both very wealthy and poor people as well.